michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 4.4.3 - 12/10/2020 =
+- Added the `Products` tab in the `Report` page.
+- Tweaked the UI of unit settings to have a warning message for some options that require PA-API keys when PA-API keys are not set.
+- Fixed a bug in the chart of PA-API request counter which displayed the wrong step size and that the tooltip title was not set properly.
+- Fixed a bug that the prime flag was not set properly for category units.

 = 4.4.2 - 11/27/2020 =
 - Tweaked the UI of Manage Units listing table not to display feed icons for contextual units.